rolfhelder/rolfhelder/README.md

 - ⚡ Fun facts:
   - Graduated in Civil Engineering 👷‍♂️
   - Never drink coffee ☕
-  - Have worms, spiders, plants, and other unusual living beings for pets
+  - Had worms, spiders, plants, and other unusual living beings for pets

 ---